AI, progress & app workflow

 The short version

-"Why photo comparison prompts needs human judgment in the loop" is a planning question, not an appearance promise.
-For photo comparison prompts needs human in the loop, the reader wants to avoid changing the plan just because a claim sounded confident in a weekly review where the useful signal is habit context, not a verdict.
-For photo comparison prompts needs human in the loop, Orena can help with one low-pressure CTA after the reader has context.
-For photo comparison prompts needs human in the loop, it should not replace qualified guidance when pain, irritation, or sudden swelling appears.
-Use photo comparison prompts needs human in the loop to choose one low-pressure action; the guide carries the workflow.
+"Human judgment: photo comparison prompts" is a planning question, not an appearance promise.
+For human judgment: photo comparison prompts, the reader wants to avoid changing the plan just because a claim sounded confident in a weekly review where the useful signal is habit context, not a verdict.
+For human judgment: photo comparison prompts, Orena can help with one low-pressure CTA after the reader has context.
+For human judgment: photo comparison prompts, it should not replace qualified guidance when pain, irritation, or sudden swelling appears.
+Use human judgment: photo comparison prompts to choose one low-pressure action; the guide carries the workflow.

 Editorial guide